-Components of an Instructional System What are the Components of an Instructional System?
+Components of an Instructional System

 It can be seen that there is a close relationship between the teaching-learning process, i.e., educational process and the components of the instructional system.
 Keeping in mind the educational process, it can be seen that, aims and goals; contents and syllabus; tools used in teaching methods, educational environment and evaluation are components of the instructional system.
 They have been discussed in detail below.